RFID Tags

 • Substrate (polyester, paper, etc.) which is the material that the chip and antenna are attached

 RFID tags work by sending and receiving information through an antenna and an attached microchip or integrated circuit.
-An RFID reader, a device that can generate and read the information on radio waves, is used to communicate and interact with the RFID asset tracking tag and is part of an RFID inventory tagging system.
-These RFID readers can both read and write to the memory on the RFID tag's microchip.
+An RFID reader, a device that can generate and read the information on radio waves, is used to communicate and interact with the RFID tag.
+These RFID readers can both read and write to the memory on the RFID tag’s microchip.
 This means different pieces of data (unique identifying numbers, serial numbers, etc.) can be read and written onto the tags, which can be attached to any item or product for easy tagging and tracking.
 Download our handbook for more.

 There are two primary categories of RFID asset tags: tags with batteries and tags without batteries.
 Tags with batteries are called battery assist or active RFID tags.
 Battery enabled RF tags incorporate a battery as a power supply or to supplement the power provided by the RFID reader.